nathpicard/Dev-Logs/wk3.md

 -I like the idea of aesthetic as beautiful, or poetic as beautiful... but I also understand that my conception of beauty has been shaped by the world surrounding me.
 So maybe I do need to destroy in order to re-write my idea of aesthetic beauty.

 ## Thoughts in class ##
+-We are going to be making an Aris game... not sure how that's going to go.

+-in Public history we think on a broadcast model- we aren't thinking about individuals.
+Should we be trying to access them as individuals?

+-anonymity; remove semblance of authority from who is making the

+-the attack on truth through the digital;

+-Where do i draw the line, what does it mean for me as a historian.
+What is my line?

+-by staying in the academic sphere, we save ourselves from being criticized or being attacked for our opinions.

 -

 ## Concluding Thoughts ##

 -